miltoncandela/data-science-JHU/README.md

 # Data Science - Coursera

-Github repository for some of the courses in the "Data Science" specialization, a set of ten courses on Coursera delivered by "Johns Hopkins University", the courses were the following:
+Github repository for some of the courses in the "Data Science" specialization, which is a set of ten courses on Coursera delivered by "Johns Hopkins University", the courses were the following:

 1. The Data Scientist's Toolbox
 2. R Programming